Information Management and Rights

 Emergency Requests from Government Agencies/Law Enforcement

-As permitted by US law, we may disclose user information to the government or law enforcement, without a subpoena or warrant if we have believe in good faith that an emergency (imminent danger of death or serious physical injury) requires disclosure of information related to the emergency without delay.
-If you have an emergency request, please submit your request by email to info@ctsfw.edu.
+As permitted by US law, we may disclose user information to the government or law enforcement, without a subpoena or warrant if we believe in good faith that an emergency (imminent danger of death or serious physical injury) requires disclosure of information related to the emergency without delay.
+If you have an emergency request, please submit your request to our Public Safety Office at (260) 452-2110.

 Preservation Requests for CTSFW.edu Sites